mahshid-sl/connect-chat-react-ts/README.md

 # 💬 Chat App

+⚠️ **Status: Work in Progress (WIP)**
+This project is currently under development.
+Some features may not be complete or fully stable.

 A real-time one-on-one chat application built with **React**, **TypeScript**, **Supabase** and **React Query**.
 This repo is a small demo for learning — focuses on realtime messaging, user profiles and file uploads.